 - Jack up the car and remove the wheel where you need to replace the brake line.

 - Spray penetrating fluid on the brake line connection and bolt that secures the brake line to the caliper.

 - Open the hood and locate the brake fluid reservoir.
 On some BMW models, the brake fluid reservoir is located below the cabin microfilter.
 Remove the plastic housing to access the brake fluid reservoir.
 Remove the cap from the brake fluid reservoir.
-Remove filter using needle-nose pliers.
+Remove the filter using needle-nose pliers.
 Pump the brake fluid out of the brake reservoir.
 Remove as much brake fluid as you can.

-- Disconnect flex brake hose where it connects to the brake line.
+- Disconnect the flex brake hose where it connects to the brake line.
 Use an 11mm open-end wrench to loosen the union bolt where the flexible brake hose connects to the metal brake line.

-- Unscrew BMW brake line from the caliper.
+- Unscrew the BMW brake line from the caliper.
 Use a 14mm wrench to unscrew the brake line from your BMW brake caliper.